PSyIR: the PSyclone Intermediate Representation

-The PSyIR is at the heart of PSyclone, representing code (at both the PSy- and kernel-layer levels) in a language-agnostic form.
-A PSyIR may be constructed from scratch (in Python) or by processing existing source code using a frontend.
+The PSyIR is at the heart of PSyclone, representing code for existing code and PSyKAl DSLs (at both the PSy- and kernel-layer levels).
+A PSyIR tree may be constructed from scratch (in Python) or by processing existing source code using a frontend.
 Transformations act on the PSyIR and ultimately the generated code is produced by one of the PSyIR’s backends.

 PSyIR Nodes